-Science from the Moon: Establishing a robust multipayload capability for lunar surface access will enable advances across a wide variety of scientific disciplines.
+Science from the Moon: Establishing a robust lunar surface access capability for a variety of payload types will enable advances across a wide variety of scientific disciplines.
 As one example, radio telescope observations emplaced on the lunar far side by robots and/or human explorers offer great potential for new discoveries.
-As the United States re-establishes a credible capability, observations enabled by a presence on the lunar surface should be evaluated for implementation using the LEAG Roadmap as a basis.
+As the United States reestablishes a credible capability, observations enabled by a presence on the lunar surface should be evaluated for implementation using the LEAG Roadmap as a basis.

-Enabling Surface Access: The wealth of orbital data gathered since the 2007 NRC report allows important landing sites to be identified for in situ analysis and sample return robotic missions.
+Enabling Surface Access: The wealth of orbital data gathered since the SCEM (2007) report allows important landing sites to be identified for in situ analysis and sample return robotic missions.
 Inclusion of humans to the lunar surface who could conduct detailed fieldwork would allow tremendous progress to be made in many of the concepts described above.
-The capability for the United States to access the surface needs to be re-established.
+The capability for the United States to access the surface needs to be reestablished.